 Being physiotherapists, we have read the literature and have 5 quick tips that are easy to implement and will get you back out on the trails.

 1. Avoid running two days in a row

 The achilles needs time to synthesis collagen in order to repair itself!
-This can take 24-36 hours after a run or strength session!
+This can take 24-36 hours after a running or strength session!
 Try doing strength exercises and running on alternate days, giving your achilles time to rest.
 You can reintroduce running two days in row once the initial painful stage is over.

 To improve your achilles ability to handle load, you need to improve the strength of your calf muscles.
 The achilles tendon needs load to heal, as it has a poor blood supply and the movement of the tendon during exercise helps it get the nutrients it needs.